dfornis/dfornis/content/post/2022-07-17-viral-plot/index.md

 To summarize, these are ingredients that I believe helps a more technical plot garner a large audience:
 * Data that connects with the viewer on a personal level
 * Data that confirms (or contradicts (both are probably engaging)) the lived experience
-* Data that signals that someones status should decrease (politicians in this case) or increase.
+* Data that signals that someone's status should decrease (politicians in this case) or increase.
 This is a Tyler Cowen-esque speculation
 * Effectively communicates a shift in time or a discrepancy between groups
 * Delivered with a story or a striking fact that is deducible from the visualized data